 I use to wear my wedding and engagement rings all the time.
 Never took them off.
-Then I found out the hard way that my beautiful wedding ring, similar to Apples of Gold’s Blue Sapphire Pave Set Eternity Band (below) is fragile.
+Then I found out the hard way that my beautiful wedding ring is fragile.
 Who knows what I was doing but one of the diamonds fell out of my band.
 Don’t know when or where it happened but it hurt my heart.
 Yes, I know I can get it repaired but why not just take care of it so you don’t have to spend more money?

 WARNING: Jewelry stores know better but NEVER put pave diamonds in those ultrasonic machines that clean jewelry with tiny fast vibrations.
 Those vibrations are grear at knocking out dirt and grime.
 Unfortunately, they can knock out diamonds right out of pave settings.